-By Jock Monteith 11th March 2018
+By Jock Monteith 12th May 2022

 Use Strong Salmon Fly Hooks

 During the warmer water periods of the salmon fishing season where smaller gauge hook wire is used on the smaller flies you'll maybe get away with this nonsensical 'lift into it' theme but even through the fine wire hook months of the year I always want to make sure that a hard earned 'take' reaches the landing net and is not squandered leaving the most awful feeling of 'adrenalin enhanced' loss behind.
-A little chemically sharpened fine wire hook may allow the water pressure on the belly of your fly line to squeeze the hook home for you during the take without doing anything but that's not the sort of hook you want if that 'fish of a lifetime' shows up as it will send it back to you like a buckled safety pin!
+A little chemically sharpened fine wire hook may allow the water pressure on the belly of your fly line to squeeze the hook home for you during the take without doing anything but that's not the sort of hook you want if that 'fish of a lifetime' shows up as it will likely send it back to you like a buckled safety pin!

-Salmon Tube fly Hooks
+Salmon Tube Fly Hooks

 Use Effective Logical Hook Point Pressure

-Don't lift the rod Until You've Felt The Weight Of The Salmon
+Don't Lift The Rod Until You've Felt The Weight Of The Salmon